Deducteam/Logipedia/HACKING.md

 3) Register your module in `export.ml`
 4) Generate the database with `make library/<generated file> BDD=--export-web`

-# Adding a new source system
+# Adding a new source system (other than STTforall)

-Wait the Logipedia kick-off meeting
+Open an issue